sean-coffey/ai_capstone/README.md

 # IBM AI Enterprise Workflow Capstone
 Notes for the IBM AI Enterprise Workflow Capstone project.

+A summary by required deliverable is included in the notebook:

+		Capstone Deliverables.ipynb

 ## Part 1

 Overall this part of the case study is meant to tell the story of the data by investigating the relationship between the data and the business opportunity.